SusmitWani/Computer_Networks_CS_F303/Lab Midsem/README.txt

 #######################################################################################################################################

+For the pcap file, please feel free to reach out to me.

 Steps to run the wireshark program:
 For the pcapng file, just open the file in Wireshark.
 It was obtained by typing the following filter in the filter box: